Skip to content

 1. Make sure your Radio with your TX Module is Off.

 2. Power-cycle your receiver (turn it Off then turn it back On).
-The Receiver LED should be blinking slow as shown below.
+The Receiver LED should be blinking slowly as shown below.

 RX Waiting

-If it has a Solid LED light, it's possible it is in bootloader mode if you've only just wired it up.
+If it has a Solid LED light, it may be in bootloader mode if you've only just wired it up.
 Rewire your receiver into a different uart.
 If you have attempted to update it before, then it could be soft-bricked.
 Follow the Unbricking procedure to get it back into normal working condition.

 RX WiFi

-1. Make sure Receiver and TX Module is in sync and bound.
+1. Make sure the Receiver and TX Module are in sync and bound.
 RSSI indicators on your Radio Home screen should be visible and the Receiver LED should be Solid as shown.

 RX Bound